Hepatitis C is a viral infection that causes inflammation of the liver. The virus is transmitted through blood and rarely through sexual contact.

 The variable effectiveness of interferon treatment indicates that the immune system is able to clear cells infected with some genotypes better than those infected by others.

-Aside from genotype, there are many variables that can impact the likelihood of treatment success.
+Aside from genotype, there are many variables that can affect the likelihood of treatment success.
 Some of the more significant ones include:

 - amount of HCV virus in your blood

-- the condition of your immune system (HIV, corticosteroids, transplantation all affect immunity)
+- the condition of your immune system (coinfection with HIV, treatment with corticosteroids, or having had an organ transplant can all lower your immunity)

 - response to prior therapies

-Having certain genes can also predict how well treatment works.
-In people with genotype 1, a gene known as IL28B is one of the strongest predictors of response to PEG/ribavirin treatment.
-A given person will have one of three possible configurations of the gene:
+Certain human genes can also predict how well treatment may work.
+The human gene known as IL28B is one of the strongest predictors of response to PEG/ribavirin treatment in people with HCV genotype 1.

 Determining the IL28B configuration is important in the decision to treat with PEG/ribavirin.
-However, people with genotypes 2 and 3 can often be treated with PEG/ribavirin even in the presence of a non-CC IL28B gene.
-This is because in general, PEG/ribavirin works sufficiently well against these genotypes.
-So, the impact of IL28B status doesn’t change the likelihood of treatment efficacy.
+However, people with genotypes 2 and 3 can often be treated with PEG/ribavirin even if they don’t have the CC configuration.

-The progression of liver damage is slow, often occurring over decades.
-So anyone newly diagnosed HCV should be assessed for liver damage.
+The progression of liver damage is slow.
+It often happens over decades.
+So, anyone newly diagnosed with HCV should be assessed for liver damage.
 Liver damage is an indication for therapy.

-Dr. Hirsch earned his M.D. from Washington University in St. Louis, Mo.
+Dr. Kenneth Hirsch earned his doctor of medicine from Washington University in St. Louis, Missouri.
 He did postgraduate training in both internal medicine and hepatology at the University of California, San Francisco (UCSF).
-He did additional postgraduate training at the NIH in Allergy & Immunology.
-He also served as the Chief of Hepatology at the Washington VAMC.
-Dr. Hirsch held faculty appointments at the medical schools of both Georgetown and George Washington Universities.
+He did additional postgraduate training at the National Institutes of Health in allergy and immunology.
+Dr. Hirsch also served as the chief of hepatology at the Washington, D.C., VA Medical Center.
+Dr. Hirsch has held faculty appointments at the medical schools of both Georgetown and George Washington Universities.

-Dr. Hirsch has extensive clinical practice serving patients with the hepatitis C virus (HCV).
+Dr. Hirsch has extensive clinical practice serving patients with the hepatitis C virus.
 He also has years of experience in pharmaceutical research.
-Dr. Hirsch has served on advisory boards for industry, national medical societies, and regulatory bodies.
+He has served on advisory boards for industry, national medical societies, and regulatory bodies.